Current as at and approved by the Board on 27 June 2018

 The Board believes that commensurate with the size and nature of the business that an internal audit function is not warranted at this time.
 TOP utilises highly effective internal control processes and systems, developed over 2 decades by the Investment Manager to manage the multifaceted investment activities of the private Thorney Group.
 The Investment Manager employs staff and consultants who are responsible for evaluating and continually improving the effectiveness of the risk management and internal control systems.
 These systems are subject to an annual external audit.

 The Company does have a material exposure to the Australian stock market.
 A large fall or correction to the overall market is likely to adversely affect the TOP NTA.
 The Investment Manager seeks to reduce this risk through careful stock selection, diversification and management of the relative weightings of individual securities.

 Principle 8: Remunerate fairly and responsibly

 ASX Recommendation 8.1 states that a board should establish a remuneration committee.
-Given the size and nature of the Group and the fact the Group does not employ executives, the Board has determined that a Remuneration Committee is not warranted, nor does it have a Remuneration Policy to disclose.
+Given the size and nature of the Company and the fact the Company does not employ executives, the Board has determined that a Remuneration Committee is not warranted, nor does it have a Remuneration Policy to disclose.

 Non-executive Directors are remunerated by a fixed director’s fee including superannuation or as a fixed consulting fee plus GST, as permitted by the Company’s Constitution.